andylai2/Audio-Tagging/README.md

 * scipy

 ## Classification without visualization
 Run main.py in ./src.
-The main function has CUDA support.
+The main function has CUDA support and will attempt to run on GPU.

 ### Required libraries:
 * above
 * PyTorch
+* skimage

 ## Classification with layer visualization
 Run main_visualize.py in ./src/visualize.
 CUDA support not build in yet.